ddev/ddev/docs/content/users/providers/platform.md

 4. Run `ddev pull platform`.
 After you agree to the prompt, the current upstream database and files will be downloaded.
 5. Optionally use `ddev push platform` to push local files and database to Platform.sh.
 The [`ddev push`](../basics/commands.md#push) command can potentially damage your production site, so we don’t recommend using it.

+### Designating a Primary Database

-If you have more than one database on your Platform.sh project, you'll need to choose which one you want to use as the 'db' primary database on DDEV, and that will be the one pulled or pushed.
+If you have more than one database on your Platform.sh project, you must choose and designate the one you’d like to use as DDEV’s primary `'db'`.
+Every database will be pulled with the integration, but you’ll need to specify which one DDEV loads into its default `'db'` database.

-Do this by setting PLATFORM_PRIMARY_RELATIONSHIP, for example,
+You can do this by setting `PLATFORM_PRIMARY_RELATIONSHIP`:

 ```
 ddev config --web-environment-add=PLATFORM_PRIMARY_RELATIONSHIP=main`
 ```

-or run `ddev pull platform` with the `--environment` flag, for example,
+You can also do the same thing by running `ddev pull platform` and using the `--environment` flag:

 ```
 ddev pull platform --environment="PLATFORM_PRIMARY_RELATIONSHIP=main"